KVNU/sbcli/README.md

 # Installation

-We have release for Linux, Windows and MacOS.
+We have releases for Linux, Windows and MacOS.
 You can find them [here](https://github.com/KVNU/sbcli/releases).

 ## Building from source
 ### Prerequisites